Semantic-guided Automatic Natural Image Matting with Trimap Generation Network and Light-weight Non-local Attention: Approach

-\textbf{Refinement Module}: Refinement technique has been applied to salient object detection and semantic segmentation~\cite{lin2017refinenet,amirul2018revisiting,deng2018r3net} and shown impressive performance.
-Salient object detection can be considered as coarse alpha matte estimation using only image, while image matting is the regression version of 2-class semantic segmentation.
-Based on this insight, we introduce refinement module into matting task to refine the predicted coarse alpha $\alpha_{coarse}$ by learning the residuals $\alpha_{residual}$ between the coarse alpha and the ground truth as $\alpha_{refined} = \alpha_{coarse} + \alpha_{residual}$.
+\textbf{Refinement Module}: Refinement technique has been applied to salient object detection and semantic segmentation~\cite{deng2018r3net,amirul2018revisiting}, and shown impressive performance.
+There exists similarity between salient object detection, which can be considered as coarse alpha matte estimation using only RGB image, and image matting, a regression version of 2-class semantic segmentation.
+Based on this insight, we introduce refinement module to refine the predicted coarse alpha $\alpha_{coarse}$ by learning the residuals $\alpha_{residual}$ between the coarse alpha and ground truth as $\alpha_{refined} = \alpha_{coarse} + \alpha_{residual}$.